-Mr. Melchin was appointed to the Board of Directors in September 2009.
+Age: 69 Calgary, Alberta, Canada Director since 2009 Independent Mr. Melchin was appointed to the Board of Directors in September 2009.
 Mr. Melchin served as a Member of the Legislative Assembly of Alberta from 1997 to 2008.
 For seven years, he served as a Minister of the Crown, including Minister of Revenue from 2001 to 2004 and Minister of Energy from 2004 to 2006.
-Mr. Melchin left elected office in March of 2008 and currently serves on the Board of Directors of Baytex Energy Corp. and of Enmax Corporation, where he is Chair of the Board.
+Mr. Melchin left elected office in March of 2008.
+Mr. Melchin currently serves on the Board of Directors of Baytex Energy Corp., until the conclusion of Baytex Energy Corp.'s 2023 annual meeting of shareholders.
 Mr. Melchin received his Chartered Accountant designation in 1980 and his FCA designation in 2004.
 Mr. Melchin also received his Institute of Corporate Directors designation in 2007.